pcardotatgit/XDR_create_incident_with_python/README.md

 ## Recommandation for description formating

 **Incidents** Includes a detailed **description** field which is a very important component.
-It is supposed to be a documentation summary which help Security Operator
+It is supposed to be a documentation summary which help Security Operator.

+In an ideal situation, the description is supposed to help SOC operators to understand in one vue the situation.
+And instantly engage them into action.

+Writing good description is key and can be considered as a science.

+Here are some recommendation about this.

 [Incident Summary Guidelines](https://github.com/threatgrid/ctim/blob/master/doc/tutorials/incident-summary-guidelines.md)